 An LED light bulb is a semiconductor light source meaning that the constant current of electricity supplied to an LED light bulb can be dipped and dimmed, up and down at extremely high speeds, without being visible to the human eye.

 For example, data is fed into an LED light bulb (with signal processing technology), it then sends data (embedded in its beam) at rapid speeds to the photo-detector (photodiode).

 The tiny changes in the rapid dimming of LED bulbs is then converted by the 'receiver' into electrical signal.

 The signal is then converted back into a binary data stream that we would recognise as web, video and audio applications that run on internet enables devices.

 While some may think that Li-Fi with its 224 gigabits per second leaves Wi-Fi in the dust, Li-Fi's exclusive use of visible light could halt a mass uptake.

-What's more, where there is a lack of lightbulbs, there is a lack of Li-Fi internet so Li-Fi does take a hit when it comes to public Wi-Fi networks.
+Additionally, where there is a lack of light bulbs, there is a lack of Li-Fi internet so Li-Fi does take a hit when it comes to public Wi-Fi networks.

 In an announcement yesterday, an extension of standard Wi-Fi is coming and it's called Wi-Fi HaLow.

 This new project claims to double the range of connectivity while using less power.
 Due to this, Wi-Fi HaLow is reportedly perfect for battery powered devices such as smartwatches, smartphones and lends itself to internet of things devices such as sensors and smart applications.